Richardsl/heatmap-calendar-obsidian/README.md

 Visualise your data in a full year heatmap calendar similar to the github activity calendar using this [Obsidian](https://obsidian.md/) plugin.

-Usefull for tracking your progress for various things such as exercise, finance, passion, vice, social, project progression etc.
+Useful for tracking your progress for various things such as exercise, finance, passion, vice, social, project progression etc.

 Tracking and visualizing the data can help motivate you to start doing the things you want to do, or even more – motivate you to continue once you've started!